COGS108/Overview/COGS108-Syllabus.md

 All grades will be released on Canvas.
 It is *your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem*.

 Extra credit worth up to 3% of the final grade will be awarded for
-- Exceptional participation on Campuswire: Roughly the top 3 - 5% of contributors will get 0.5% bonus to their final grade.
+- Exceptional participation on EdStem discussion board: Roughly the top 3 - 5% of contributors will get 0.5% bonus to their final grade.
 Starting/participating in good discussions, organizing things, answering questions, etc.
 - Being present for >= 2/3 of the in class exercises will net 0.5% bonus to the final grade
 - Answering the pre & post course surveys will give 0.5% extra credit (0.25% each for 0.5% total)
 - Attending guest lecture(s) in-person is 0.5% extra credit